Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

             Data property to be removed.

     `remove_description(self, language_code: knowledge.base.language.LocaleCode) ‑> None`
-    :   Remove description for entity if it exists for language.
+    :   Remove description for an entity if it exists for language.

         Parameters
         ----------